lameTookan/Alexs-Pretty-Neat-GPT-CLI/docs/dev_log.md

 ### What I learned today

 - There are much better ways to make a command line interface like this, and I should use them
-- A lot more on this will be included in my final retrospectiive
+- A lot more on this will be included in my final retrospective

 ### To do(before release)